From Conflict to Consensus: Boosting Medical Reasoning via Multi-Round Agentic RAG: Experimental Implementation

 \section{Experimental Implementation}

 In this section, we provide the detailed implementation settings for the MA-RAG framework, including the prompt templates used for the agents and the specific configurations for the RAG pipeline.
-The default maximum round for iterative refinement is set to $N=8$, with generating $K=4$ queries and retrieving top-$8$ documents.
-All experiments with Qwen3 were conducted with the \texttt{thinking} mode disabled.
+The default maximum round for iterative refinement is set to $T\!=\!8$, with generating $K\!=\!4$ queries and retrieving top-$8$ documents.
+All experiments with Qwen3 were conducted with the \texttt{thinking} mode disabled, except for generating conflict-guided queries.